SpiffInc/polyn-cli/README.md

 Run `polyn gen:stream <stream_name>` to generate a new configuration file for a stream

+### Updating NATS Configuration and Schemas

+Run `polyn up` to update your NATS server with the latest configuration in your `./tf` directory.
+It will also update your Schema Repository with the latest schemas.

+Include `JETSTREAM_SERVERS` as an `ENV` variable in production to specify the locations of your servers

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.